 Looking Back on Pregnancy

 If you had asked me about my pregnancy while I was pregnant, I would have said I didn’t *love* being pregnant, but I didn’t hate it.
 I’m lucky to have had a very healthy pregnancy with no complications, and I don’t take that for granted.
 I think I struggled the most with feeling like I was in uncharted territory, not feeling like myself, and having to cut out a lot of the things that are near and dear to me.
 I spent the first 14 weeks of my pregnancy throwing up 2-5 times a day every day.
 At week 20, I had to give up running because relaxin (normal pregnancy hormones) had made my joints and ligaments super loose.
 Running, standing on one leg, even walking for long periods of time was extremely painful.
 Running isn’t everything, but from someone whose longest injury in the past 8 years had been 4 weeks… it was a tough blow.
 I haven’t not run this long since I first started running about 13 years ago.
 Basically, the second half of my pregnancy felt like having a very extended running injury.
-(And as any runner can attest, there are a lot of ‘injury blues’ that come along with that!)

-Pain aside, the actual experience of labor and delivery was so incredible and made me forget about all the ups and downs of pregnancy.
+But pain aside, the actual experience of labor and delivery was so incredible and made me forget about all the ups and downs of pregnancy.
 It was truly the most surreal experience of my life and something that no one prepares you for (in the best possible way).
 The love and emotional bond we felt with Brady instantly is out of this world, and thinking back on the day he was born moves me to tears.
 I’ve never felt more proud of my body and what it’s capable of, and I can say with 100% certainty that childbirth is the ultimate athletic accomplishment!
 I’ve never been more sure or excited to do it all again someday.
 But for now, we’ll rest, recover, and keep soaking in all the baby snuggles 😉